cosmos/sdk-tutorials/academy/xl-run-prod/2-keys.md

     * You have a misconfigured failover validator.
     * You have two computers using the same key.

-To address point 1, this sounds like an issue about keeping your computer running and your networks in good shape.
+To address **point 1**, this sounds like an issue about keeping your computer running and your networks in good shape.
 There is an added difficulty, though.
 Because your validator participates in a public network, its address can be [discovered and attacked](https://hub.cosmos.network/main/validators/validator-faq.html#how-can-validators-protect-themselves-from-denial-of-service-attacks).
-To mitigate this risk, you can for instance use a [sentry node architecture](./4-network.md#ddos), with which your validator node is only accessible through private networks, and a number of regular public facing nodes connect to the network at large and to your validator over the private network.
+To mitigate this risk, you can for instance, use a [sentry node architecture](./4-network.md#ddos), with which your validator node is only accessible through private networks, and a number of regular public-facing nodes connect to the network at large and your validator over the private network.
 These sentry nodes can be placed on the cloud and only relay over the gossip network.
 You can safely shut them down or start up more of them.
 As an additional feature, if you absolutely trust a few other nodes, you can have your node connect to those directly over a private network.

-To address point 2, this is where your use of the specialized KMS application that sits between your validator and your HSM can help.
-This application handles strictly one process at a time, and stores the latest signed blocks so that it can detect any attempt at double-signing.
+To address **point 2**, this is where your use of the specialized KMS application that sits between your validator and your HSM can help.
+This application handles strictly one process at a time and stores the latest signed blocks so that it can detect any attempt at double-signing.

 Without such a KMS, you must ensure that only one of your computers signs blocks at a time.
 In particular, be wary if you adopt an aggressive computer restart policy.

-## Generating keys
+## Key generation

+Now, take a closer look at generating keys, a consensus and an app key.

 ### Consensus key

 When you run the standard `simd init` command, it creates a default Tendermint consensus key on disk at path [`~/.simapp/config/priv_validator_key.json`](https://docs.cosmos.network/main/run-node/run-node.html#initialize-the-chain).
 This is convenient if you are starting a testnet, for which the security requirements are low.
-However, for a more valuable network, you should delete this file so as to avoid using it by mistake.
-Or [import it](https://github.com/iqlusioninc/tmkms/blob/v0.12.2/README.txsigner.md#architecture) into the KMS and then delete it, if that is your choice.
+However, for a more valuable network, you should delete this file to avoid using it by mistake, or [import it](https://github.com/iqlusioninc/tmkms/blob/v0.12.2/README.txsigner.md#architecture) into the KMS and then delete it if that is your choice.

 To use Tendermint's KMS, follow the instructions [here](https://hub.cosmos.network/main/validators/kms/kms.html).
-When it is installed, configured, and running, you can ask its public key that will be useful at the genesis stage.
+When it is installed, configured, and running, you can ask for its public key which will be useful at the genesis stage.
 It has to be Protobuf JSON encoded, for instance `{"@type":"/cosmos.crypto.ed25519.PubKey","key":"byefX/uKpgTsyrcAZKrmYYoFiXG0tmTOOaJFziO3D+E="}`.

 ### App key

-For this key, you can follow standard procedures for cold keys on your own computer.
+For this key, you can follow standard procedures for cold keys on your computer.

 ## Advertise

 Where to present yourself for delegators to find you.